HyperPotter: Spell the Charm of High-Order Interactions in Audio Deepfake Detection: Experiments

 \subsection{Ablation Studies}

-\paragraph{Influence of HyperPotter Sub-modules.} We conduct an ablation study on the sub-modules of HyperPotter and alignment algorithms, as shown in Table~\ref{tab:ablation_study}.
+\textbf{Influence of HyperPotter Sub-modules.} We conduct an ablation study on the sub-modules of HyperPotter and alignment algorithms, as shown in Table~\ref{tab:ablation_study} and Table~\ref{tab:all_ablation_study}.
 Performance degradation is observed when key components are removed, especially under real-world conditions (ITW and FoR) and diverse spoofing attacks (21DF), demonstrating the importance of these modules in effective HOI modeling.
-The convergence behavior of different models are shown in Figure~\ref{fig:loss}.
+However, the benefits are not uniform under severe codec/channel distortion, where removing the amplification module or prototype banks can improve 21LA or ASVspoof5 performance.
+This suggests that codec-heavy conditions may favor more redundancy-oriented cues.
+The convergence behavior of different models are shown in Appendix~\ref{apd:losscurves}.
 Although the inclusion of HAGNN blocks slows down convergence, introducing prototype banks alleviates this issue and improves training efficiency.

-\paragraph{Influence of Hyperedge Counts and Degrees.} The number and degree of hyperedges, corresponding to the FCM cluster count and membership degree, directly determine the hypergraph structure.
-The results are reported in Table~\ref{tab:hyperedge_degree}, indicating that HyperPotter adopts hyperedge counts of $25\%N–50\%N$ with degree-free settings as a reasonable trade-off.
-Smaller $\mathcal{D}$ imposes overly strict constraints on HOIs, delivering superior results under advantageous conditions, while $\mathcal{D}=2$ reduces the hypergraph to a pairwise graph and leads to performance degradation.
+\textbf{Influence of Hyperedge Counts and Cardinality.} The number and cardinality of hyperedges, corresponding to the FCM cluster count and membership degree, directly determine the hypergraph structure.
+The results are reported in Table~\ref{tab:hyperedge_degree}, indicating that using hyperedge counts of $25\%N–50\%N$ without explicit cardinality thresholding provides a reasonable trade-off.
+Smaller $\mathcal{R}$ imposes overly strict constraints on HOIs, delivering superior results under advantageous conditions, while $\mathcal{R}=2$ reduces the hypergraph to a pairwise graph and leads to performance degradation.
 These results underscore the necessity of HOIs, especially in enhancing ADD performance under complex scenarios characterized by diverse spoofing algorithms and multiple speakers.